Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 title: "Week 5 Problem sets"
 permalink: /docs/w5ps/
 ---

-# Problem Set Week-5
+**DUE:** Next Friday, beginning of class.

-**DUE:** Next Friday start of class via Canvas.
+**NOTES:**

-**NOTE:** All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
+  - All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.

-**NOTE:** Please turn in your completed problem sets as an electronic copy via Canvas.
+  - Please turn in your completed problem sets as an electronic copy via Canvas.

-**NOTE:** Please make sure to not go over the word limits.
+  - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations)

 ## (Q1) Evolution as Service (30 points)